RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 ## Add JSON documents

 After you create an index, RediSearch automatically indexes any existing, modified, or newly created JSON documents stored in the database.
+For existing documents, indexing runs asynchronously in the background, so it can take some time before the document is available.
+Modified and newly created documents are indexed synchronously, so the document will be available by the time the add or modify command finishes.

 You can use any RedisJSON write command, such as `JSON.SET` and `JSON.ARRAPPEND`, to create or modify JSON documents.